Fall entry: January 15

 - Permanent Resident Card/I-551/I-485.
 Permanent residents must submit to AIS a copy of the front side of their Permanent Resident card or proof of issuance of an I-551.
 Applicants for permanent residency must submit a copy of their I-485 indicating that an application to adjust status to permanent resident is pending with U.S. Citizenship and Immigration Services.

 - Test Scores.
-GRE scores and TOEFL scores (international students only) should be sent directly from the Educational Testing Service to Texas A&M University and be from a test date within five years of the date the application form reached the Office of Admissions.
-Use code 6003 for reporting GRE and TOEFL scores (Department code not needed).
+TOEFL scores (international students only) should be sent directly from the Educational Testing Service to Texas A&M University and be from a test date within five years of the date the application form reached the Office of Admissions.
+Use code 6003 for reporting TOEFL scores (Department code not needed).
+Starting in 2020, GRE scores are no longer part of the application.

 - Three letters of recommendation: These may be submitted into the AIS system or sent to the Department directly.
 Letters must be submitted directly from the letter-writer.